 I don’t think I’ve ever even touched a female before.
 I’ve never even seen a female wolf.
 It perplexes me.
 She perplexes me.
 I find myself staring into her eyes, as she stares into my hazel ones.
 The bell and the door slamming simultaneously shocks us both into letting our hands go, and we turn to the front of the classroom.

-She’s up and out of her seat a second before class ends, hugging her ipad and notebook to her chest as she hurries out the door.
-I can’t help but lower my gaze to her lowerhalf, and the way her hips sway predatorily, one long leg in front of the other.
+We don’t say a word to each other.
+She puts on a friendly face, but it’s a mask.
+Kat’s up and out of her seat a second before class ends, hugging her ipad and notebook to her chest as she hurries out the door.
+I can’t help but lower my gaze to her lower half, and the way her hips sway predatorily, one long leg in front of the other.
 Does she know she’s doing that?

-I can’t do anything for him right now.
-Even going out for a run earlier this morning had angered him.
-He can’t keep me from shifting.
-It’s my one outlet from the pain I’ve endured.
-Eric is emotionally abusive and I know it comes with the title but sometimes I consider just smothering him with a pillow while he sleeps.
+Eric’s emotionally abusive.
+He rarely likes to get his hands dirty.
+And every once in a while I dream of smothering him with a pillow.
 But again he keeps a roof over my head.
 That’s more than I could do on my own.
 I’m sure, if my parents had survived, we’d still be living in the forests of Montana.
 Having been born in my wolf form, there was a greater connection to my wolf.
 One that I love.

 I don’t realize I’m staring until his eyes find mine.
-He looks sad and frustrated and part of me feels responsible.
-“He doesn’t have a lunch.”
-I say, to no one in particular.
-Louis, who’d been about to take a large bite of his sandwhich sits straight before glancing his way.
+He looks sad and frustrated.
+And Alone.
+“He doesn’t have a lunch,” I say, to no one in particular.
+Louis, who’d been about to take a large bite of his sandwich sits straight before glancing his way.